Former NFL quarterback

-In November 2019, the NFL organized a private, on-field workout for Kaepernick and invited every team in the league to attend.
+In November 2019, the NFL organized a private, on-field workout for Kaepernick and invited representatives from every team in the league to attend.
 Moreover, the Daily Wire reported: “The workout was set up to provide teams anonymity, so if they watched Kaepernick and didn’t want him, they wouldn’t catch flack.
 This was done to encourage more teams to attend the event, thus helping the quarterback secure a position.”
 But Kaepernick abruptly cancelled the 3 p.m. workout approximately 30 minutes before it was scheduled to begin, because: (a) he was not allowed to bring his own camera crew to the event, and (b) the league had demanded that as a precondition to the workout, Kaepernick sign a standard liability waiver in case he were to be injured.
 Kaepernick then conducted a workout at 4 p.m. at a high-school field 51 miles away, where he wore a “Kunta Kinte” t-shirt, likening himself to the defiant slave who bore that name in the movie Roots.

 In a Thanksgiving Day tweet on November 28, 2019, Kaepernick wrote: “Spent the morning at the Indigenous People’s Sunrise Ceremony on the 50 year anniversary of the Occupation of Alcatraz.
 The US government has stolen over 1.5 billion acres of land from Indigenous people.
 Thank you to my Indigenous family, I’m with you today and always.”

 Shortly after President Trump had ordered the January 3, 2020 drone strike in Baghdad that killed General Qassem Soleimani, the terrorist leader of Iran’s Revolutionary Guards, Kaepernick tweeted: “There is nothing new about American terrorist attacks against Black and Brown people for the expansion of American imperialism.”
 In a separate tweet, Kaepernick wrote: “America has always sanctioned and besieged Black and Brown bodies both at home and abroad.
 America militarism is the weapon wielded by American imperialism, to enforce its policing and plundering of the nonwhite world.”